mohsenpedramnia/resolve/docs/cheatsheet.md

 ### Implement a Reactive View Model

-View models are special kind of read models.
+View models are a special kind of read models.
 They are aggregate centric and can reactively update the Redux state on the client.

 ```js
 // Define the view model projection to build the resulting data sample